 Sleep evaluation and efficient treatment of sleep disorders such as Insomnia and Sleep Apnea provide an important additional layer of care for a variety of health disorders, which are clearly amplified when people do not get enough sleep, or when their sleep is of poor quality.
-Sleep loss and sleep disorders increase the risk for cardiovascular diseases, high blood pressure, diabetes, stress and mental health disorders.
+Sleep loss and sleep disorders increase the risk of cardiovascular diseases, high blood pressure, diabetes, stress, and mental health disorders.

 And indeed, when professional help is unavailable, or when the problems experienced are not emergencies, simple measures such as creating a regular daily routine, planning healthy meals, training daily by doing some simple fitness exercises, practicing relaxation or meditation or yoga, can help.
 There are countless self-help digital health solutions out there, mobile applications for healthy nutrition, fitness, relaxation.

 Same about sleep.
 The availability of digital health technology allows people to reduce and even to solve sleep problems in the comfort of their own home.

 Aetna initiated a randomized controlled trial to test the efficacy of a mobile CBT-I (cognitive behavioral therapy for insomnia) solution to improve sleep quality, workplace productivity, and health.
 This study showed that the availability of digital health technology allows people to solve, or at least reduce, sleep deficiencies in the comfort of their own home, leading to greater workplace productivity and quality of life.